Fort Lauderdale shooter says he carried out attack for ISIS, FBI claims

 Ferlazzo, who conducted the interview, said only that Santiago claimed to be fighting for ISIS and that he'd been in touch with like-minded people via jihadi chat rooms who were planning attacks as well.

+The latter two are punishable by death, while the first charge carries a maximum penalty of life in prison.

+Authorities have said that Santiago confessed to the mass shooting, which they said he perpetrated after disembarking a plane from Anchorage and collecting a checked bag containing a Walther 9-millimeter pistol and two magazines.

-The defense did not argue the prosecution's assertion that Santiago posed a flight risk, as well as a danger to the community, and said that the defendant was prepared to be detained throughout his trial.
+At Tuesday's hearing, the defense did not argue the prosecution's assertion that Santiago posed a flight risk, as well as a danger to the community, and said that the defendant was prepared to be detained throughout his trial.

 The judge ruled he be held without bond.
 His next court appearance is January 30.